SustainabilityChain/dynamicNFT/README.md

 npm start dev

-and creating an frontend/src/App.js file along the lines of App.js
+and creating an frontend/src/App.js file along the lines of App.js in this very directory